w3f/Grants-Program/applications/msai.md

 - PoC/MVP we have built backend services using Google GCP and need to now integrate with the Polkadot chain What we will provide :
 App connecting to the Polkadot chain with storage on the blochchain of hash and encryption keys to medical data.
-Ultlimately when the correct modules are written we intend to store the entire medical data on a sidechain.
+Ultimately when the correct modules are written we intend to store the entire medical data on a sidechain.
 - What we will not provide
   - Data extraction will be a separate project that we may or may not deliver with this
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious